 I personally think that the whole point is to have that overarching view of your own mind, it’s simply more practical, and it kinda forces you to think less.

 It is not a strict rule, of course.
 You do what feels right for you, but I believe that keeping multiple notebooks makes you pause and consider which one is the “correct” place for whatever you just thought of or found.
-By the time you decide where a reference belongs, the urge to capture it might be gone.

 Open the notes app on your phone, scroll to the bottom and find the last random, disconnected thing you typed there weeks ago… grab a pen and copy it onto the first page of your notebook.
+You don’t have to add any context, just move it from the screen to the paper… Suddenly, the notebook is no longer empty.

 If the thought of ruining a nice, expensive journal still paralyzes you, the best workaround for me is to remove the pressure completely by not buying one, but making my own.
+It’s a lot easier to be messy and honest on paper that you folded and stapled yourself.